formancehq/stack/sdks/php/docs/Api/TransactionsApi.md

 $destination = users:001; // string | Filter transactions with postings involving given account at destination (regular expression placed between ^ and $).
 $start_time = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter transactions that occurred after this timestamp.
 The format is RFC3339 and is inclusive (for example, \"2023-01-02T15:04:01Z\" includes the first second of 4th minute).
 $end_time = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter transactions that occurred before this timestamp.
 The format is RFC3339 and is exclusive (for example, \"2023-01-02T15:04:01Z\" excludes the first second of 4th minute).
-$metadata = {"admin":true,"a":{"nested":{"key":"value"}}}; // object | Filter transactions by metadata key value pairs.
+$metadata = {"admin":"true"}; // array<string,string> | Filter transactions by metadata key value pairs.
 Nested objects can be used as seen in the example below.

 try {
     $apiInstance->countTransactions($ledger, $reference, $account, $source, $destination, $start_time, $end_time, $metadata);